mdkamran048/NIFTY50_Stock_Price_Prediction/README.md

 ## Model Building
 ![Screenshot (394)](https://github.com/mdkamran048/NIFTY50_Stock_Price_Prediction/assets/143988392/7008ccd3-1210-49e3-a8a5-dd28e3b7565b)

-- Our machine learning model utilizes polynomial regression to predict profit/loss in Nifty50 stocks.
+- Our machine learning model employs polynomial regression for predicting profit/loss in Nifty50 stocks.
-- Accurate predictions assist investors in making informed decisions.
+- The precision of these predictions aids investors in making well-informed decisions.
-- The model is trained on historical stock data to ensure reliability.
+- The model undergoes training on historical stock data, ensuring its reliability in capturing market trends.
-- It offers a user-friendly interface for inputting stock details and obtaining predictions.
+- It features a user-friendly interface, enabling users to easily input stock details and receive accurate predictions.
-- This project showcases the application of Artificial Intelligence and Machine Learning in real-world financial analysis.
+- This project serves as a tangible demonstration of how Artificial Intelligence and Machine Learning can be applied to real-world financial analysis, showcasing their practical utility in the field.

 ## Google Sheet Integration
 <pre><code>